 Electric Pressure Cooker (Instant Pot)

-The Instant Pot craze is far from over.
+The Instant Pot craze is far from over, and the debate of Instant Pot vs pressure cooker is still alive and well.
 While this seven-in-one appliance has many functions, its greatest role is as an electric pressure cooker.

 - You can set it and forget it.
 There’s no need to set the oven, monitor the burner heat on your stovetop or keep an eye on anything at all.
 Like the slow cooker, you set the function and let it do its thing.